View George Lenher's Obituary on MyEasternShoreMD.com and share memories

 |

-CHURCH HILL - George Victor Lenher of Church Hill, MD died on April 6, 2019.
+CHURCH HILL - George Victor Lenher of Church Hill died on April 6, 2019.
 He was 80.

-He was born on July 20, 1938 in Wilmington, DE, the son of the late Samuel and Irene Kirkland Lenher.
+He was born on July 20, 1938, in Wilmington, Del., the son of the late Samuel and Irene Kirkland Lenher.
 He was educated at Tower Hill High School, Lawrenceville School ('57) and Yale University ('63).
-George served in the Delaware Air National Guard from 1963-1969.
+George served in the Delaware Air National Guard from 1963 to 1969.

-His career began with First National Citibank in NYC.
-He moved on to RI Hospital Trust Bank, before becoming a Financial Advisor and retiring from Morgan Stanley Smith Barney in 2007 (Chestertown, MD).
+His career began with First National Citibank in New York City.
+He moved on to Rhode Island Hospital Trust Bank, before becoming a financial advisor and retiring from Morgan Stanley Smith Barney in 2007 (Chestertown).

 He married Eleanor "Meg" Gummey on Nov.
 13, 1965.
-They made their homes in Chappaqua, NY, and East Greenwich, RI, before moving to Church Hill, MD in 1999.
+They made their homes in Chappaqua, N.Y. and East Greenwich, R.I., before moving to Church Hill in 1999.

 George loved hunting, fishing, playing golf and traveling.

-In addition to his wife, he is survived by his children: Eleanor Lenher, DVM (husband Gary Soderstrom), Caroline Lenher, Rebecca Gels (husband Douglas), Robert Rutley (husband Antonio Reisopoulos), Roderick Rutley, Angela Wilcox (husband Michael), Tanawat "Win" Roongtanapirom (wife Witara); along with seven grandchildren.
-George was predeceased by siblings: John Lenher and Ann Lenher Robinson.
+In addition to his wife, he is survived by his children Eleanor Lenher, DVM (husband Gary Soderstrom), Caroline Lenher, Rebecca Gels (husband Douglas), Robert Rutley (husband Antonio Reisopoulos), Roderick Rutley, Angela Wilcox (husband Michael) and Tanawat "Win" Roongtanapirom (wife Witara); along with seven grandchildren.
+George was predeceased by siblings John Lenher and Ann Lenher Robinson.

-Services will be held Saturday, April 27, at 10 a.m. at St. Paul's Kent Episcopal Church in Chestertown, MD.
+Services will be held at 10 a.m.
+Saturday, April 27, at St. Paul's Kent Episcopal Church in Chestertown.
 Reception to follow.

 www.fhnfuneralhome.com